joelburton/Javascript1/README.md

 ### Doing these at home

 Most operating systems don't come with node.js installed by default.
 You'll need to install node.js to run these files from your command line.
-If you're on OSX and have homebrew installed, just run `brew install node` to get everything setup.
-If you don't have a mac or homebrew, go to nodejs.org and download the installer.
+Just go to http://nodejs.org/download and download the installer appropriate for your computer.

 Once this is done, run `node --version` to ensure node was setup correctly.